DONtheGREAT/stock_analysis/green_stocksvba.md

     Worksheets("All Stocks Analysis").Activate

+    Dim startTime As Single
+    Dim endTime As Single

     yearValue = InputBox("What year would you like to run the analysis on?")

+        startTime = Timer

         Range("A1").Value = "All Stocks(" + yearValue + ")"